 These sure shot fun learning ways that will not only teach colour recognition and matching colours to your child, but will also improve their motor skills, hand-eye coordination and control, and language.

 How did/do you introduce colours to your toddler?
-Share the ideas with us.
+Drop a comment and share your ideas with us!

 YOU MAY ALSO LIKE: